 The sample gas is fed into an optical cell by a maintenance-free membrane pump.
 A beam of UV light passes through the optical cell, a part of it is absorbed by the mercury atoms present in the sample.
 This method is called "atomic absorption spectroscopy" or shortly AAS.
 It is extremely selective and sensitive.
 For mercury determination the AAS method has maintained its importance even if other methods have been worked out since the early beginnings.
 The AAS method is low in interference and does not require expensive carrier gases.

 The UT-3000 operates automatically.
 All functions are controlled by an embedded microprocessor.
 Once the analysis has been started, measurements are performed and data is collected by the built-in data logger.
-With standard settings the data logger has a recording capacity of 4 weeks.
+The data logger has a recording capacity of more than 5000 measurements.